frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 In this month of May, when we fly to the protection of Our Lady, particularly by making pilgrimages to her shrines, we can be very mindful of her maternal role, asking her for particular things.

 Under this title, Our Lady is venerated by Chinese Catholics, particularly at the Shrine of Our Lady of Sheshan, the only minor papal basilica in mainland China.
-In May 2007, Pope Benedict designated the 24th of May her feast for the Catholics in China who face persecution and restriction from the Chinese Communist Party.
+In May 2007, Pope Benedict designated the 24th of May her feast for the Catholics in China, who face persecution and restriction from the Chinese Communist Party.

 With great reason we invoke Our Lady today, asking her for all the help that we need, knowing that there\'s a great history of her helping each person who flies to her protection.

 Throughout her life, the Blessed Virgin must have been a source of consolation and support to anyone afflicted with a weight too heavy to bear alone.
 And so, as well as the Help of Christians, we also invoke her as Comforter of the Afflicted.

-She must have encouraged St. Joseph on that night in Bethlehem, when, as he explained their pressing need for lodging at one house after another, he found that no door would open to them.
+She must have encouraged St. Joseph on that night in Bethlehem, when, as he explained their pressing need for lodging at one house after another, he found that no door would open to them (*cf*.
+Luke 2:7).
 One smile from Our Lady would have been enough for him to find the strength to get ready and make the most of what he had found---a stable on the outskirts of that little town.

-She would have been a tower of strength to him on the flight into Egypt, in helping him to set himself up in that country---a strange place, with no work, no support system.
+She would have been a tower of strength to him on the flight into Egypt and in helping him to set himself up in that country---a strange place, with no work, no support system.

 Joseph himself was a man of fortitude, but it would have been easier for him to do what he had to do to fulfill the Will of God when he was sustained and encouraged by Our Lady.

-In more recent times we have the witness of Pope St. John Paul, who took as his motto the terms *Totus Tuus* and erected an image of Our Lady in St. Peter\'s Square, with those very words, as a testimony for all time.
+In more recent times we have the witness of Pope St. John Paul, who took as his motto the terms Totus Tuus and erected an image of Our Lady in St. Peter\'s Square, with those very words, as a testimony for all time.

 It\'s said that just before the conclave began that was to elect him, John Paul went walking in the outskirts of Rome to a shrine of Our Lady, where he prayed for a long time.

 The neighbors of Our Lady in Nazareth must have always found encouragement and understanding in the words of Our Lady.
 The apostles found refuge in Our Lady\'s company when all had turned dark and meaningless after the death of Christ on the Cross.

-When they returned from placing the body of Besus in the tomb, at a time when families in Jerusalem were getting ready to celebrate the Paschal feast, the Apostles, who had fled, numb with shock and disoriented, turned almost automatically to Our Lady\'s house.
+When they returned from placing the body of Jesus in the tomb, at a time when families in Jerusalem were getting ready to celebrate the Paschal feast, the Apostles, who had fled numb with shock and disoriented, turned almost automatically to Our Lady\'s house.

-From then on, she\'s never ceased to comfort those who are oppressed by sorrow, loneliness, or suffering.
+From then on, she has never ceased to comfort those who are oppressed by sorrow, or loneliness, or suffering.

 One spiritual writer says: "She has sheltered innumerable Christians from persecution, freed many souls possessed by the devil or besieged by temptations, saved countless imperiled supplicants from anxiety.
 She has strengthened and helped many of the dying by reminding them as they lay on their deathbeds of the infinite merits of her Son" (Réginald Garrigou-Lagrange, *The Mother of the Savior*).

-If ever our life has become for us a misery, or we\'re overwhelmed by apparently insoluble difficulties, or crushed by illness, or daunted by seeming failure in our dedication to an apostolic task, if we\'re threatened by discouragement in the effort to bring up our family, and dismayed at the obstacles that just keep piling up, we need to turn to Our Lady.
+If ever our life has become for us a misery, or we\'re overwhelmed by apparently insoluble difficulties, or crushed by illness, or daunted by seeming failure in our dedication to an apostolic task, if we\'re threatened by discouragement in the effort to bring up our family and dismayed at the obstacles that just keep piling up, we need to turn to Our Lady.
 We will always find solace, encouragement, and the strength to fulfill the lovable Will of her Son.

 We\'ll be able to repeat those words, "Hail Holy Queen, Mother of Mercy, hail, our life, our sweetness, and our hope\..."

-In one of the writings of Blessed Alvaro del Portillo, he says, "*Con nuestra madre, que dulce es todo!* With our Mother, how sweet everything is!"
+In one of the writings of Blessed Álvaro del Portillo, he says, "*Con nuestra madre, que dulce es todo*!
+With our Mother, how sweet everything is!"

 Thus, from her, we learn how to console and hearten others in their struggle.
 We\'ll be compassionate to those who are in need of our help, in disasters, or in minor worries---a word of encouragement here, a word of condolence there---a merciful attitude that is so pleasing to Our Lord.